Headache Pharmacology

 | Dihydroergotamine (DHE) | 5-HT1B/1D agonist + multiple receptor activity | DHE IV, nasal spray, SC | Contraindicated with triptans — must wait 24 hours between.
 Contraindicated in pregnancy, CAD, uncontrolled HTN.
 Used for status migrainosus (IV protocol).
 Also contraindicated with CYP3A4 inhibitors |

 Triptans are contraindicated in hemiplegic and basilar migraine due to theoretical risk of vasoconstriction worsening aura-related ischemia.
-Gepants and ditans are safe alternatives in these patients and in those with cardiovascular disease.
+Gepants and ditans have no vasoconstriction and no triptan-like CV contraindication, so they are useful alternatives when triptans are contraindicated — but use clinical caution in active/unstable vascular disease (pivotal trials excluded unstable CV disease; long-term data in high-risk populations remain limited).

 Preventive Migraine Treatment